THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 - Find the harvest date.
 This is different than the “best before” date.
 The harvest date should be recent.
 Olive oil is not like wine; it doesn’t get better with age!
 When we view olive oil as a fresh fruit juice (because that’s what it is!), we understand the necessity of buying it…fresh!

-- Make sure you buy olive oil in dark glass (not plastic!) bottles.
+- Make sure you buy olive oils that are in dark glass (not plastic!) bottles.
 The dark glass protects the oil.

 - Buy a size you’ll consume within 2-3 months.
 You wouldn’t consider orange juice to be fresh after a couple of weeks, so you shouldn’t consider this fruit juice to be fresh after many months.